-16. CHANGES IN YOUR PROJECT: AMENDMENTS (§ 200.308)
+16. Changes in Your Project: Amendments (§ 200.308)

-You are required to conduct your Partnership Agreement award project activities consistent with the application and proposal that the NEA approved for funding.
+You are required to conduct your project consistent with the application and proposal that the NEA approved for funding.
 The approved budget for your NEA award summarizes the financial aspects of the project or program as approved during the federal award process.
 It includes the federal share of project costs and non-federal cost share.